Joe Harding

-Joe Harding (born June 18, 1987) is an American politician and businessman who served as a member of the Florida House of Representatives from 2020 until his resignation in 2022.
+Joe Harding (born June 18, 1987) is an American politician and businessman who was a member of the Florida House of Representatives from 2020 until his resignation in 2022.
 A member of the Republican Party, Harding is most well known for introducing the Florida Parental Rights in Education Act, commonly known by opponents as the "Don't Say Gay" act.

+In October 2023, Harding was sentenced to four months in prison for wire fraud, money laundering, and making false statements.